 Curriculum Map: Follow this link to discover which courses have been identified within your program(s).

-Please contact your liaison to discuss possible content.
+Please contact your liaison to plan for library instruction.
 Examples of information literacy instruction include sessions on finding information, evaluating sources, academic integrity, archival and special collections research, and copyright.
 Technology instruction currently includes data cleaning & visualization, text mining, web publishing, multimedia creation, digital mapping, and citation management.

 This course will focus on students becoming educated and critical consumers of information.
-They will learn about how fake news is created and disseminated and how fake news is used to manipulate the public.
+They will learn about how misinformation is created and disseminated and how misinformation is used to manipulate the public.
 Students will ultimately learn how to take articles on current topics and fully evaluate them for accuracy, bias, authority, timeliness, and context.
 Students will learn about effective searching and algorithms and how bias is introduced into search results.